egnrse/configs/README.md

 ### nvim
 *(/nvim/) (Win10/Linux)*
 Some explanations of the settings are in the files.
-The setup Leader-Key is Space. (some shortcuts start with the Space-Key)
+The setup Leader-Key is Space. (meaning: some shortcuts start with the Space-Key)
 - Main setup in `init.lua`
 - Custom keymapings in `./lua/maps.lua`
-- Lazy Plugin Manager in `./lua/config/lazy.lua` (just works)
+- Lazy Plugin Manager in `./lua/config/lazy.lua` (no extra setup needed)
   Settings for the plugins are in their files (`./lua/plugins/*`)
   - bufferline (top bar with *file* tabs)
   - cmp (autocompletion)
   - colorscheme (tokyodark)
   - lualine (status line)
   - lush (color schemecreator, not used yet)
   - nvim-autopairs (autocomplete brackes and more)
   - nvim-tree (file explorer) {Leader+E}
   - other (misc plugins)

 ### v
 *(/other/v-editor) (Linux)*